tardate/LittleArduinoProjects/Electronics101/SerialInterface/UsbUartCH340G/README.md

 A final prototype before doing anything more serious - I've switched to SMD components and built up for testing on some protoboard with DIP adapters.
 A few changes to the design:

-* added a 500mA resetable polyfuse on the USB supply
+* added a 500mA resettable polyfuse on the USB supply
 * connected both DTR and CTS lines to the 6-pin device adapter
 * bumped up the LED current-limiting resistors to 2.7kΩ

-The device pinput sequence I've selected is as follows.
+The device pinout sequence I've selected is as follows.
 This suits some devices, but may need wires crossed for others.

 | Pin | Name | Note                          |
 |-----|------|-------------------------------|